jrebecchi/NUSID/README.md

 };
 ```

-* Step 6: edit the router `Router.js` that will serve those 2 pages
+* Step 6: Edit the router `Router.js` that will serve those 2 pages as followed

 ```javascript
 var exports;